nowane/ecommerce/README.md

   ### Acknowledgements

+- Thanks to [Chris Zielinski](https://github.com/ckz8780/) for his clear explanation of the Boutique Ado project.

 - Thanks to [Emmett Becirovic](https://github.com/bozy15) for posting about the graph models in slack.

+- Thanks to my father-in-law for allowing me to use the product images coming directly from the website of his own store [Nanucci Tessuti](https://nanuccitessuti.nl/).

 [Back to table of content](#table-of-content)